Bauxitedev/volumetric-fog-demo/README.md

 This has the following advantages:

+- very easy to implement, automatically works with GI if you place a GIProbe around it
 - can easily change the texture of the fog
 - can easily animate the fog, can e.g. apply wind, attractors, and random movement